chjj/mako/README.md

 # mako - full bitcoin implementation in C

-__Mako__ is a from-scratch bitcoin reimplementation, written in "almost-C89" (i.e. it can be compiled by a C89 compiler if `<stdint.h>` is available -- no other C99 features are used).
+__mako__ is a from-scratch bitcoin reimplementation, written in "almost-C89" (i.e. it can be compiled by a C89 compiler if `<stdint.h>` is available -- no other C99 features are used).

 Mako is more-or-less dependency-less.
-It only vendors lmdb, which has a remarkably small codebase.
+It only vendors [lcdb].
 Mako aims to support any POSIX.1-2001 operating system as well as Windows XP and up.

 Mako has a re-usable architecture.
 The core library (libmako) does no IO, and has almost every tool needed for working with bitcoin.
 The fullnode (libnode)